hernantz/blog/content/its-the-competition-stupid.md

 Some planets have life and some don't.
 Some windows face a beautiful view to the ocean and some don't.

-There are two primal fears in free societies:
-Instead of monopolies, we should think about the things that limit competition.
-- Monopolies: concentration of power in evil people.
-1) Rules that protect them (bureaucracy, laws, regulations, minimum wages, etc)
-2) Corruption and mafia
-3) Lack of investment in technology that could provide alternatives in case of the so called "natural monopolies"
-4) It works well and it's efficient
 - Lack of opportunities: Someone should provide them.
 These roles are delegated to the government.